speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 ## Setup

-If the API is not yet integrated, you can still use the API locally on your machine using the following steps:
+You can use the API locally via the following steps:

 1. Download and unzip the repository
 2. Install [Node.Js](https://nodejs.org/en/)